gboeing/ppd534/assignments/reading-responses/readme.md

 ### Reading Response 6

-Answer both of the following prompts:

-  1. What claims did the Wall Street Journal article make and why did their evidence not support those claims?
-  2. Humans tend to have a hard time reasoning with and expressing uncertainty.
-Reflect on an example from your own experience of a time that someone made a prediction or developed a policy without properly dealing with their own uncertainty.
+What claims did the Wall Street Journal article make and why did their evidence not support those claims?
+Humans tend to have a hard time reasoning with and expressing uncertainty: reflect on an example from your own experience of a time that someone made a prediction or developed a policy without properly dealing with their own uncertainty.
 Did it have any unforeseen/unintended consequences or negative ramifications?
 What could they have done differently, given only what they knew at the time?

 ### Reading Response 7